ecbell/OffBeatenPath/README.md

 Off the Beaten Path, a clone of AllTrails, aims to help guide and plan outdoor adventures.
 The app provides a variety of trails and nature parks across the world for outdoor-lovers to get off their beaten path and into nature.
 A notable feature Off the Beaten Path offers is a map of the trail including its spec (route type, elevation gain and difficulty).
 Users are able to rate and leave reviews on specific trail pages based on their own experiences for other future adventurers to see.
 A user may also delete and edit their own reviews.

 * LIVE SITE: https://off-the-beaten-path-2021.herokuapp.com/#/
-* Note: search functionality and park pages are still being built.

 ## Technologies Used